 Get the newest edition of Zoom prior to your meeting.
 Likewise, also do a full system update on your computer well in advance.
 If you were to accidentally click on the install update notification during your interview, this could cause your computer to restart mid-interview.
 By doing these updates a few hours before the interview, you can ensure your device is at its best.

 Prior to your Zoom interview, make sure you have a strong internet connection.
-Test out your connection where you plan to sit during your interview.
-If you can stream video or Zoom with other people, then you are likely to have a solid connection during your interview.
+Test out your connection and where you plan to sit during your interview.
+If you can stream video or Zoom with other people, then you're likely to have a solid connection during your interview.

-If you live with other people, let them know when and where you are interviewing.
-Right before your interview starts, remind them to give you space and keep a quiet volume until you are done.
-It is best that those you live with remain in a separate room than you, so you can stay focused.
+If you live with other people, let them know when and where you're interviewing.
+Right before your interview starts, remind them to give you space and keep a quiet volume until you're done.
+It's best that those you live with remain in a separate room than you, so you can stay focused.

 In the event that you need to use the screen share option, it's a good idea to close out of everything on your desktop before your interview.
 This can also prevent video or audio from suddenly playing in the background.
 Closing out of all websites may also help your Zoom call load more efficiently.

 Print out a copy of the job description and your resume and have it readily available.
 Then, you can easily refer to either without going back and forth between different open windows during the call.